Junos Logger Utility

 Log entries in the system log, provided that the device is configured to log messages with the specified priority.

-On devices running Junos OS Evolved, you can also use the Linux logger utility in system shell to record messages in the system log.
+On devices running Junos OS Evolved, you can also use the Linux logger utility in the system shell to record messages in the system log.

 Options